Ocerlis/odin-recipes/README.md

 This is Recipes project from ODIN Project.

+This project has basic CSS styling for the learning's sake.

 The result will be a basic website with recipes.
-No styles, just plain text estate.

-Things that would be learned: Basic HTML.
+Things that would be learned: Basic HTML, Basic CSS Styling.